mtc-20/CheatSheets/MarkDown_CS.md

 [intermediate-link-can-even-be-a-number]:web-address
 ```
-For example, here [another link to my CheatSheets repo][1] , the link is actually located at the bottom of the document, making it cleaner to read.
+For example, here's [another link to my CheatSheets repo][1] , the link is actually located at the bottom of the document, making it cleaner to read.

 Alternatively if you dont like numbering links, changing the code to this
 ```